 IKEA Place is an example of how augmented reality is used to move physical retail right into the consumer's home.

-All of a sudden the piece of furniture is right in the middle of your living room, with exactly the right proportions and the right colour, giving you a completely different sense of what it will be like and feel like in your home than you get from looking in the IKEA catalog or online.
+All of a sudden the piece of furniture is right in the middle of your living room, with exactly the right proportions and the right colour, giving you a completely different sense of what it will be like and feel like in your home than you get from looking in the IKEA catalogue or online.

 Mio is another example of a store personified in the form of a robot that goes to where the consumer is.